 Search Data Limits

-ObjectLimit B2B and D2C Except Where IndicatedStore or OrgNotes
+ObjectLimit B2B Except Where IndicatedStore or OrgNotes

 Filter or Facet Values per Attribute in search100* valuesN/AThe number of filterable values per attribute.
 More than 100 values can be added to a filterable field, but the selectable limit is 100.